 Related: 3 Lessons on Commitment from Noah

-Establish: set up on a permanent basis
+- set up on a firm or permanent basis.

 Pledge or dedicate your use of energy, mental and physical effort to the Lord, and your way of thinking and intentions will be set up on a permanent basis.